At a Glance

 Weather and What to Bring

-The weather in Tanzania in September is hot and humid with maximum temperatures of around 33 degrees Celsius.
-At night, temperatures will drop to around 21 degrees Celsius.
+The weather in Guinea in April is hot and humid with maximum temperatures of around 31 degrees Celsius.
+At night, temperatures will drop to around 25 degrees Celsius.

 A full packing list will be circulated at least two months prior to departure.
 Pictus Safaris will be able to provide one extra set of binoculars and two spotlights per group, and clients are welcome to bring additional camera, videography and scope equipment should they wish to.
 Please note that the use of drones is not permitted in many protected areas.
 We strongly recommend bringing comfortable, loose-fitting and neutral-coloured clothing on safari - please do not bring camouflage clothing.
 We recommend against dark coloured clothing (e.g. black or dark blue) as this attracts biting flies.
 Worn-in hiking boots with ankle support are a must, as are sunglasses, sun protection and a hat.